Ben Greenman: Other work

 Greenman's journalism and short fiction have appeared in many magazines and newspapers, including The New Yorker, where he worked as an editor from 2000 to 2014, The Paris Review, Zoetrope: All-Story.
 He has also moderated many events, including Literary Death Match, Literary Upstart, and the National Book Foundation's 5 Under 35 Ceremony.

 Greenman is also the executive editor at AUWA Books, a publishing imprint launched by Questlove in 2023.

 Personal life

-Greenman is married to art director Gail Ghezzi and has two children: Daniel and Jakob, both of whom were born when the couple lived in Brooklyn.
+Greenman is married to art director Gail Ghezzi and has two sons: Daniel and Jakob, both of whom were born when the couple lived in Brooklyn.
 The family currently lives in Ridgewood, New Jersey.